Desktop Central Integration

 Software from ManageEngine.
 And, with Desktop Central Integration

-with ServiceDesk Plus (SDP), you can configure and manage your Windows environment
+in ServiceDesk Plus - MSP (SDP - MSP), you can configure and manage your Windows environment

 from a single point.
 Desktop Central automates regular desktop management